-Andorra, Liechtenstein, Monaco, San Marino and Switzerland.
+- Andorra, Liechtenstein, Monaco, San Marino and Switzerland. - Hong Kong (China) and Singapore.
+Italy has also activated a relationship under the CRS MCAA with Singapore.

-With Hong Kong (China).
+From:

-From: Peer Review of the Automatic Exchange of Financial Account Information 2020
+Peer Review of the Automatic Exchange of Financial Account Information 2020 https://doi.org/10.1787/175eeff4-en

-Access the complete publication at: https://doi.org/10.1787/175eeff4-en